 - 1/3 cup (85ml) soy sauce , ordinary all purpose or light (not dark soy sauce, Note 2)

 - 1/3 cup + 2 tbsp white vinegar

 - 4 bay leaves (fresh) or 3 dried

 - 2 tbsp oil , separated (vegetable, canola or peanut)

 - 2 tbsp brown sugar

-- Combine the chicken with 3 garlic cloves (minced), soy sauce, vinegar and bay leaves in a bowl.
+- Combine Chicken and Marinade ingredients in a bowl.
 Marinate for at least 20 minutes, or up to overnight.

-- Heat 1 tbsp oil in a fry pan over high heat.
+- Heat 1 tbsp oil in a skillet over high heat.
 Remove chicken from marinade (reserve marinade) and place in the pan.
 Sear both sides until browned – about 1 minute on each side.
 Do not cook the chicken all the way through.
-Remove chicken from the fry pan and set aside.

 - If the sauce isn't thick enough, remove chicken onto a plate and let the sauce simmer by itself - it will thicken much quicker - then return chicken to the skillet to coat in the glaze.

 - Coat chicken in glaze then serve over rice.
 Pictured in post as a healthy dinner plate (415 calories) with cauliflower rice and Ginger Smashed Cucumbers.